About the course

 - Graduate Status or equivalent

-- Passes at GCSE in English, Maths and Science at grade C
+- GCSEs in English, Maths and Science at grade C / level 4 or above

 We are looking for candidates who have what we think it takes to become good or outstanding Teachers.
 There are particular qualities that such teachers possess: